-Part 1 - to be completed per delivery
+Part 1 - to be com pleted per delivery

 Company information

 Date Document number

 Name of company

 Address

 Company type Large-scale mining □ Artisanal and small-scale mining □ Rough stone exporter and/or Tier 1 midstream □

 RJC COP certified Yes □ No □

 COP certified date

 COP expiry date

 Responsible person

 Product information on

-Product description ١
+Product description ٦

 e, company or geographical is located; list if more than one

 Locations where sto prior to export ones were consolidated

 Method of extraction on (ASM/SSM/LSM)

 Total weight

 Transport route to receiver

-Part 2 - to be com pleted per contract
+Part 2 - to be completed per contract

 Policies and due di ligence management systems

-Do you have a supp Annex II of the OEC ly chain policy consistent with CD Guidance?
-Yes □ No □ If yes, please attach policy with this document
+Do you have a supply chain policy consistent with Annex II of the OECD Guidance?
+Yes □ No □ If yes, please attach policy w vith this document

-diligence management system in ent with the OECD Guidance?
+Do you have a due diligence management system in place that is consistent with the OECD Guidance?
 Yes□ No□

 Risk assessment

-ut a risk assessment on the Yes □ No □
+ut a risk assessment on the Yes□ No□

 product origin/source (and its transport) based on an approach that is aligned with the OECD Guidance?
 If yes, please attach details/evidence with this document (e.g. a copy of your risk assessment report)

 If yes, did you identify any 'red flags' as part of that risk assessment?
 Yes □ No □

 For red flags only

 What type of red fla (tick all that apply) ags have you identified?
-Red-lag location □ Red-flag supplier □ Red-flag circumstances □
+Red-lag location Red-flag supplier Red-flag circumstances

-Provide a description/summary of the red flags identified (for example, you have determined based on your risk assessment that the source or origin of the material is a CAHRA)
+identified (for exam on/summary of the red flags ple, you have determined based ent that the source or origin of the \)